Subject and Object: Beginner’s Guide with Examples

 – Indirect object

-– Prepositional object.
+– Prepositional object

-Q. What are two objects in sentence?
+Q. What are two objects in a sentence?

-For example: She made food for her guests.
+For example, She made food for her guests.

 Q. What are the three types of subject?

-A. The three types of subject are:
+A. The three types of subjects are:

 – Simple subject